aabbtree77/twinpeekz2/README.md

     The sizes of the binaries: 4.7MB (Go: default), 2.0MB (Nim: default), 1.1MB (Nim: d:release), 977KB (Nim: d:danger).

 * White Space.
-Nim/Python white spaces make the code fragile in double loops where one needs to be extra careful not to push the last lines of the inner loop into the outter space, esp. when tabs are only two-spaced, when the loops are long, when editing/rewriting takes place later. "gofmt" with "vim-go" is faster to type and more reliable.
+Nim/Python white spaces make the code fragile in double loops where one needs to be extra careful not to push the last lines of the inner loop into the outter space, esp. when the "tabs" are only two-spaced, when the loops are long, when editing/rewriting takes place later. "gofmt" with "vim-go" is faster to type and more reliable.

 * Naked imports are not a problem at all with Nim, paradoxically.
 You get into definitions with the right tools instantly (I use [alaviss/nim.nvim](https://github.com/alaviss/nim.nvim)), and the code becomes readable and terse without those package namespaces.

 * Nim's "include" introduces duplication errors while "import" is demanding w.r.t. the manual markings of visibility.
-The Go module system made me think less about these things, but I still remember the nightmares with $GOPATH in the past.
+The Go module system made me think less about these things.

-* A static non-GC language is a tough space to be in, if not hopeless, and it does not matter whether it is C/C++ or D/Zig/Rust/Nim etc. Way too many evolving features, nondebuggable code paths.
-Folks get clever.
-I am not sure about the productivity/quality here.
-PL designers literally want/experiment with everything (FFI with multiple compiler backends, move semantics, parallelism, types as proofs, macros, web, graphics, FP/OO, hot code reloading etc.), while having such limited resources.

-* Programming desktop 3D revolves around some big libs and certain chunks of knowledge which become language-agnostic: GLFW/SDL, GLTF/Assimp, MGL vector math, stb_image, ImGui, OpenGL and GLSL.
+* Programming desktop 3D revolves around some big libs which become language-agnostic: GLFW/SDL, GLTF/Assimp, MGL vector math, stb_image, ImGui, OpenGL, GLSL...
+The elephant in the room is OpenGL, not C++.

-* A punch line is still missing with this Nim 3D code and Nim in general.
+* A punch line is still missing with this code and Nim in general.